 The more advance notice we receive the better, so we can best meet your specific needs.
 If you are in an urgent situation, please call us as soon as possible, and your agent will discuss your options with you.

 No, all that is required to book your vehicle transport is full pickup and delivery addresses and a credit card just to hold your spot in line for the next truck available in dispatch.
 Your card is only for the deposit which is charged once we have assigned a driver for your vehicle and we have supplied you with your driver’s name and phone number.
-Only then your credit card is charged a $200 deposit which is included in your Quote price.
+Only then your credit card is charged a partial payment to secure the spot on the trailer.

 We do not take any money upon placement of the order.
 We will keep a credit card on file and only run the deposit amount when the vehicle is dispatched, and the truck is on its way to pick up your vehicle.
 The balance is paid upon delivery of the vehicle either by Cash, Money order, Certified check, or also on the credit card.
 If it is impossible and the balance is paid with a credit card, we will need to know in advance.
 Please, arrange it with our reps to have the whole balance charged on a credit card prior to delivery (there will be a small surcharge added to your total).